Matrix factorizations via Koszul duality: Equivariant matrix factorizations

-\begin{Theorem} Let notations be as above and assume that $W$ has isolated singularities.
-Then the category $[\MF_G(R,W)]$ is classically generated by objects of the form $k^\stab\otimes \C_\chi$ defined above. \end{Theorem}
+\begin{theorem} Let notations be as above and assume that $W$ has isolated singularities.
+Then the category $[\MF_G(R,W)]$ is classically generated by objects $k^\stab\otimes \C_\chi$. \end{theorem}

-\begin{Proof} It is enough to show that the subcategory $[\Tw^b(C_M\sharp G)]$ is compact in $[\Tw(C_M\sharp G)]$ in view of Proposition~\ref{prop:equiv}.
+\proof It is enough to show that the subcategory $[\Tw^b(C_M\sharp G)]$ is compact in $[\Tw(C_M\sharp G)]$ in view of Proposition~\ref{prop:equiv}.
 For this observe that taking cohomology commutes with taking $G$-invariants and hence for a finite rank object $E$ we have

-Here we have used the fact that $E$ is of finite rank and the group $G$ is finite, which implies that $E$ viewed as an object in $[\Tw(C_M)]$ is compact by Proposition~\ref{prop:equiv}. \end{Proof} \paragraph \textbf{Hochschild homology.} We argue in the same way as in Section~\ref{sec:hoch}.
-Again for the Hochschild homology we need to assume that $W$ has isolated singularities.
-We have
+Here we have used the fact that $E$ is of finite rank and the group $G$ is finite, which implies that $E$ viewed as an object in $[\Tw(C_M)]$ is compact by Proposition~\ref{prop:equiv}.
+The theorem is proved.

+\paragraph{Equivariant Hochschild homology.} The computation of Hochschild homology of $\MF_G(R,W)$ can be done in the same way as in Section~\ref{sec:hoch}.
+Again we assume $W$ has isolated singularities throughout the discussion.
+We begin with an isomorphism